 - 24 oz clam juice

-- 2½ tsp Old Bay seasoning (I used OLD BAY® Seafood Seasoning by McCormick)
+- 2½ teaspoons Old Bay seasoning, (I used OLD BAY® Seafood Seasoning by McCormick)

 - Render Bacon Fat: In a heavy-bottom pot or Dutch oven over medium heat, cook bacon for 5 minutes or until crispy and golden brown.
 Transfer the bacon to a plate and set aside.
 Keep about 2 tablespoons of bacon grease in the pot.